 How do you choose which stories to report on for ABC 7.30?

 I’m based in our Melbourne bureau so I’m always on the lookout for strong local stories that also have a broader national appeal.
 7.30 is really driven by strong characters and case studies.
 And we want to bring the audience something fresh – a big scoop, a key interview or an intriguing tale.

 Data journalism is becoming increasingly important.
-How do you use it in your job? (nb: some readers may not know what data journalism is)
+How do you use it in your job?

 Data journalism is one of the pillars of investigative journalism – think of data like a trusted source or a juicy document.
 It might generate a new story lead, add another dimension to a story or just build context around an issue.
 You can keep it simple and use Excel, but I was lucky enough to learn SQL (a language you use to talk to database managers) while on a fellowship in the US.